 Acclaimed orchestras, ensembles, and dance troupes take the stage at W&L’s Lenfest Center for the Arts.
 The theatre gang at Southern Virginia Theatre in Buena Vista likes to mix it up every year with both musicals and classics.

 Live Music and Outdoor Entertainment

 Downtown Lexington gets it groove back in the fall with a toe-tapping line-up of weekly performances.
-Piano players complement the cocktails Wednesday through Sunday at Haywood’s and musicians also descend upon Tonic, Salerno Wood Fired Pizza & Taphouse, and Brew Ridge Taps throughout the week.
+Piano players often complement the cocktails at Haywood’s and musicians also descend upon Tonic, Salerno Wood Fired Pizza & Taphouse, and Brew Ridge Taps throughout the week.